segalion/bindglobal/README.md

 ### Tkinter mode
-All binding callbacks will be launched from tkinter main-loop (with tkinter event generation), so callbacks will be runnig in main-thread (so you can safelly call tkinter gui).
-To You have to provide a tkinter widget when init BindGlobal class:
+All binding callbacks will be launched from tkinter main-loop (with tkinter event generation), so callbacks will be runnig in main-thread (so you can safelly call tkinter gui from inside callback).
+You have to provide a tkinter widget when init BindGlobal class:

     root = tkinter.Tk()
     bg = BindGlobal(widget=root)

 ## Methods:

 ### bind / unbind

 `bg.bind(combination,callback,param)`
-combination (or event): If None, return all list of actual bindings
+combination (or event): Combiantion string definition as standar tkinter bind command.
+If None, return all list of actual bindings
-callback: if None, return actual bindings for this combination
+callback: your callback funtion, that will be called everytime combination is detected.
+Must be defined to receive the event paratemter. if None, return actual bindings for this combination
 param: can be '+' to add new callbacks to same combination, or timeout seconds in '<Idle>' event.

 `unbind` works as expected tkinter unbind, removing bind callback